jbrinkman/ghi/README.md

 - `--repo` or `-r`: The name of the GitHub repository in the format `owner/repo`.
 This option is required.
 - `--author` or `-A`: Filter pull requests by author.
 Multiple `--author` options can be used to provide a list of author filters.
 This option is optional.
 - `--state` or `-s`: Filter pull requests by state.
 Valid values are `ALL`, `OPEN`, and `CLOSED`.
 The default value is `ALL`.
+- `--reviewer` or `-R`: Filter pull requests by reviewer.
+Multiple `--reviewer` options can be used to provide a list of reviewer filters.
+This option is optional.
 - `--config` or `-c`: Path to the configuration file in YAML format.
 This option is optional.

 #### Example